 Other key leaders

-You will meet and deal with a lot of other brilliant people at the center.
+You will meet and deal with a lot of other brilliant staff members at the rehabilitation centers.
 They, too, play vital treatment roles.
 They often include:

 - The Nutritionist.
 They often work more behind the scenes, but they play a vital role in recovery.
 Substance use and alcohol addiction play a toll on nutrition, affecting every part of health and stamina.
 Not only does your nutritionist ensure that meals in an inpatient center are healthy, but in outpatient treatment they extend themselves to educate the client and their families about appropriate food choices for the best possible health.